charmbracelet/vhs/README.md

 When you self host VHS you can use it as though it were installed locally.
-VHS will have access to commands and applications on the host machine so you don't need to install them locally.
+VHS will have access to commands and applications on the host machine so you don't need to install them on your machine.

 To start the server run: